claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   include:
   * Monitoring e-mail, chat-based or social media communication, or browsing history either directly on the victim’s computer or through specialised applications.
-  * Monitoring location and wherabouts by looking at the metadata of communication, by using location-help applications, or by using specialized applications.
+  * Monitoring location and whereabouts by looking at the metadata of communication, by using location-help applications, or by using specialized applications.
   * Monitoring any data sent over the network by mounting DNS attacks or other specialised attacks.
-  * Monitoring any information found over the UI by looking at laptops, or other devices while the victim is using them.
+  * Monitoring any information found on the UI by looking at laptops screens, or other device's screens while the victim is using them.
   * Using the Internet to seek public or private information to compile a victim's personal information for use in harassment

-  On this type of attack, we see these dimensions:
+  In this type of attack, we see these dimensions:

   * Monitoring of the content of communications either at the application layer or other layers.
-  * Monitoring of the UI content of digital tools.
+  * Monitoring of the UI content of application tools.
   * Monitoring of location information.

 * Compromise of accounts: Research suggests that in IPV, an attacker may demand